 10. Saint Patrick was neither a Saint nor Irish!

 Many people are completely oblivious to why Irish people all over the world celebrate St. Patrick’s Day.
-Why do over 2 MILLION people show up to watch the parade in New york City, why they go as far as dying the river GREEN in Chicago and why 100,000’s of people in Ireland hold a week-long festival around this time every year.
-Well it is all in the name of Saint Patrick…despite that NOT being his real name and him not been born in Ireland.
-So now every year we get polluted drunk, dress up like leprechaun with lucky charms dangling for all and sundry to see, dancing around in circles praising some Welsh man who apparently rid Ireland of snakes.
-Crazy, right?!
+Why do over 2 MILLION people show up to watch the parade in New York City, why they go as far as dying the river GREEN in Chicago and why 100,000’s of people in Ireland hold a week-long festival around this time every year.

 9. Potatoes are NOT from Ireland

 Well not all of them anyway.
-In fact not only is half the band NOT Irish but they hail from a land Ireland believes to be it’s enemy…they hail from…ENGLAND!!
+In fact not only is half the band NOT Irish but they hail from a land Ireland believed to be its enemy…they hail from…ENGLAND!!
 Both The Edge and Adam Clayton were born in London and Oxfordshire to Welsh and English parents respectively.
 Only Bono and Larry Mullen are Irish true and true!

 7. There is a place in Ireland called MUFF